Powerful statistical inference for nested data using sufficient summary statistics: Discussion

 \subsection{Multivariate statistics}

 In the present paper we assumed that only a single effect is measured for each subject.
-However, massively multivariate data are common in many domains.
-This is particularly so in neuroimaging, where brain activity is typically measured at hundreds or even thousands of locations in parallel.
-When (group) statistical inference is performed jointly for multiple measurement channels, the resulting group-level p-values must be corrected for multiple comparisons using, e.g., the false discovery rate \citep{benjamini1995controlling}.
+However, massively multivariate data are common especially in neuroimaging, where brain activity is typically measured at hundreds or even thousands of locations in parallel.
+When (group) statistical inference is performed jointly for multiple measurement channels, the resulting group-level p-values must be corrected for multiple comparisons {using, e.g., methods described in \cite{Genovese2002,Nichols2003,Pernet2015}.}

-Another way to perform inference for multivariate data is to use inherently multivariate effect size measures such as canonical correlations, coefficients of multivariate linear models, or more generally univariate effect size measures that are calculated on optimal linear combination of the measurement channels (e.g., \cite{DaeBieSamHauGolGunVilFazMue2015,HauMeiGoeDaeHayBlaBie13}).
+Another way to perform inference for multivariate data is to use inherently multivariate effect size measures such as canonical correlations, coefficients of multivariate linear models, {the accuracy of a classifier \citep[e.g.,][]{Haxby2001,Norman2006},} or more generally univariate effect size measures that are calculated on optimal linear combination of the measurement channels \citep[e.g.,][]{DaeBieSamHauGolGunVilFazMue2015,HauMeiGoeDaeHayBlaBie13}.
 However, most multivariate statistics involve some sort of model fitting.
 If the number of data channels is high compared to the number of samples, overfitting may occur, and may bias the expected value of the effect under the null hypothesis.
-One way to avoid that bias by splitting the data into training and test parts, where the training set is used to fit the parameters of the multivariate model, while the actual statistical test is carried out on the test data using the predetermined model parameters \cite{Lemm2011387}.
+One way to avoid that bias by splitting the data into training and test parts, where the training set is used to fit the parameters of the multivariate model, while the actual statistical test is carried out on the test data using the predetermined model parameters \citep{Lemm2011387}.